-Normally we'd be telling you stick to brown rice, but if your stomach is topsy-turvy and you're hitting the bathroom more than you'd like, bland, white rice helps calm down, and soak up extra liquid in, your digestive system without shocking it by adding too much fiber.
-If you don’t feel like eating, you can drink rice tea, which is the water left over from cooking rice (start with twice the water you normally would so you have water left).
+Normally we'd be telling you to stick to brown rice, but if your stomach is topsy-turvy and you're hitting the bathroom more than you'd like, then the blandness of white rice helps calm down your digestive system without shocking it by adding too much fiber when it’s irritated.

 5. Apple Cider Vinegar

-In addition to evening out skin and combatting fruit flies (and many other uses), apple cider vinegar can alleviate stomach cramping and heartburn.
-ACV alone on an empty stomach can make you feel temporarily worse, so you may want to dilute it with water or put it in juice if you haven't been eating much.
+In addition to its use for evening out skin and combating fruit flies (and so many other uses), apple cider vinegar can alleviate stomach cramping and heartburn.
+Taking ACV alone on an empty stomach can make you feel temporarily worse, so you may want to dilute it with water or put it in juice if you haven't been eating much.

 7. Fizzy Water

 The use of chamomile in infant colic by many cultures makes it not so surprising to see it in this category.
-If you're experience stomach cramps or indigestion, the anti-inflammatory properties in a cup of chamomile tea will soothe your stomach lining and calm the muscles near your digestive system, helping to move things along, and get rid of gas and bloating [source].
-It'll also help you sleep if your stomachache is keeping you up at night.
+If you're experiencing stomach cramps or indigestion, its anti-inflammatory properties in a cup of chamomile tea will soothe your stomach lining and calm the muscles near your digestive system, helping to move things along, and get rid of gas and bloating [source].
+It'll also help you sleep if your stomach ache is keeping you up at night.

 11. Fenugreek Seeds

-If you're constipated or having cramps, a heating pad (set on medium) or a hot water bottle will help move things along and relax the muscles in your abdominal area.
-Try castor oil packs when you're feeling better (and not menstruating or pregnant) and see if things improve overall—you might find you experience less indigestion and digestive upset due to their gut-calming abilities.
+If you're constipated or having cramps, a heating pad set on medium or a hot water bottle will help move things along and relax the muscles in your abdominal area.
+Try some healing castor oil packs when you're feeling better (and not menstruating or pregnant) and see if things improve overall—you might find you experience less indigestion and digestive upset due to their gut-calming abilities.